What is Pain?

 Zhang Q, Yue J, Golianu B, Sun Z, Lu Y. Updated systematic review and meta-analysis of acupuncture for chronic knee pain.
 Acupunct Med.
 2017 Nov 8.
 Epub 2017 Nov 8.
 PMID: 29117967.

-Disclaimer Statement: This e-book is for informational purposes and is not intended to diagnose or recommend therapies/supplements.
+Disclaimer Statement: This blog is for informational purposes and is not intended to diagnose or recommend therapies/supplements.
 Peace x Piece Wellness, LLC is not a substitution for medical advice or your medical professional.
 The views and websites expressed by Peace x Piece Wellness, LLC have not been evaluated or endorsed by a medical professional, the FDA or any other private or public entity.
 You should not use the information in this book for diagnosis or treatment of any health problem.
 If using any of the information made available from Peace x Piece Wellness, LLC, without obtaining medical advice from your health professional, you do so at your own risk.

 Copyright © 2019 by Peace x Piece Wellness Coaching LLC.
 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted by any means – electronic, mechanical, photographic (photocopying), recording, or otherwise –without prior permission in writing from the author.